 - Carriers: Magnetic iron carrier for preferential adhesion to a latent print residue with particle size around 50 μm in diameter.

-- Surface Enhancers: Stearic acid promotes a smoother and reflective powder surface and improves adhesion.
+- Surface Enhancers: Stearic acid promotes a smoother and more reflective powder surface and improves adhesion.
 They are added during the milling process.
 They are used for the production of flake powders.

 Note: James et al. (1991a, 1991b) demonstrated how stearic acid coating on magnetic flake powder enhances the lipophilic interaction with fatty acid of fingermarks.
 The optimum coating thickness stated to be 70nm.